learnery/learnery/README.md

 To use learnery, you have to have a rails application.
 This application uses learnery as a rail engine.
 There's two ways to do that:

-1. Clone one of the example apps and work from there
+1. Clone one of the example apps and work from there (that's the simpler solution)
-2. Build your own app from scratch
+2. Build your own app from scratch (more elaborate, you need to update rails to version 4.0 first!)

 Clone an example app
 ---------------------